 (See S151 Social Security, Contributions and Benefits Act 1992 and S147-154 Employment Rights Act 1996 for relevant legislation)

 What are my rights if I take time off to care for dependents?

 In April 2020, the government extended the furlough scheme to people who had problems with childcare responsibilities caused by covid-19 restrictions.
 This was great news for parents and carers, but has had to be agreed with your employer, as furlough never has been an automatic right.

 So, what are your automatic rights?
 Well they are set out in the pre-existing legislation, Section 57A-57B Employment Rights Act 1996 .

 According to this legislation, you have a right to ‘reasonable’ time off work to care for dependents in an ’emergency’.
 Your dependents may themselves be unwell, or their usual carers/school/other provider can’t operate because of the covid-19 restraints.

-This time off is unpaid, unless you have an employment contract or insurance policy which provides for payment in such circumstances.
+This time off is unpaid unless you have an employment contract or insurance policy that provides for payment in such circumstances.
 What is a ‘reasonable’ amount of time off will depend on your particular situation.
 Your employer is required to consider your case without reference to any inconvenience or disruption to their business.

 Undoubtedly the coronavirus crisis counts as an emergency, but what is ‘reasonable’ has yet to be legally tested.
 Your first port of call should be asking for full pay if you are not already receiving furlough pay.